Gabriel-DF-Mello/tfg-traffic-sma/README.md

 # tfg-traffic-sma

 A system to simulate the flow of autonomous vehicles in traffic.
-The system consists of two separate applications, the simulation environment, and an artificial intelligence responsible for controlling the movement of the vehicles.
+The system consists of two separate applications, the simulation environment, and a multiagent system responsible for controlling the movement of the vehicles.
 The applications communicate during runtime to execute the simulation.
 The system was developed using Java Jason and C# Unity

 -----------